Large spots on the child's body. Diseases that cause spots on a child's body

 • skin tests;

-• immunological research.
+• immunological study.

 Symptoms and possible causes of red spots in children